epri-dev/CIM-Identities/README.md

 ### CIMIdentities-c
 * This is the client application for CIMIdentities-w.
 It contains a launchable executable behave similarly to the DataEntryFrom application.
 By setting the appropriate URL in place of localhost and maintaining a deployed web service, this can be accessed from any Internet-connected device.

+### CIMIdentitiesJSP
+* Similar to WebDataEntry, this is the SOAP version.
+Meant to be viewed in a web browser.